Structured Data Classification

 By default, AutoKeras use the last 20% of training data as validation data.
 As

-shown in the example below, you can use validation_split
+shown in the example below, you can use validation_split to specify the

 percentage.